Li Qiang: Diplomacy

 In March 2025, he met with United States Senator Steve Daines, who is also a close ally of President Donald Trump.
 In May 2025, he addressed the inaugural summit of the meeting of China, the ASEAN and the Gulf Cooperation Council.
 He addressed the annual WEF meeting in Tianjin in June 2025, where he said China would "open its doors still wider to the world" and that it would transition to a "mega-consumer market".
-On September 2025, Li addressed the general debate of the eightieth session of the United Nations General Assembly where he criticized the rise in unilateral and protectionist measures in trade and also warned against the rise of "unilateralism and Cold War mentality."
-In October 2025, Li visited North Korea to attend the 80th anniversary celebrations of the Workers’ Party of Korea, where he also met with North Korean leader Kim Jong Un.
+In September 2025, Li addressed the general debate of the eightieth session of the United Nations General Assembly where he criticized the rise in unilateral and protectionist measures in trade and also warned against the rise of "unilateralism and Cold War mentality."
+In October 2025, Li visited North Korea to attend the 80th anniversary celebrations of the Workers' Party of Korea, where he also met with North Korean leader Kim Jong Un.
+In November 2025, Li visited Russia to attend the Shanghai Cooperation Organisation heads of government summit, visited Zambia for an official visit, and attended G20 Johannesburg as the representative of President Xi, marking his second attendance to a G20 summit.
+At the summit, he called for an "international economic and trade co-operation initiative on green minerals".
+In September 2026, he met a delegation from the US-China Business Council led by its chair Visa CEO Ryan McInerney.
+In the same month, he met with Qatari Prime Minister and Foreign Minister Mohammed bin Abdulrahman bin Jassim Al Thani, where he pledged to deepen cooperation with Qatar.